- Origins: Myanmar (formerly Burma) and France

 Birman cats should be indoor only, preferably with access to a safe enclosure.

-All cats need require regular dental care which may be with a cat toothbrush and toothpaste or feeding raw chunks of steak and raw chicken necks.
+All cats need dental care, which may be with a cat toothbrush and toothpaste or feeding raw chunks of steak and raw chicken necks.

 Annual veterinary checks to evaluate the health of your Birman, which increases to twice a year once the cat reaches seven years.

 The Birman cat is a healthy breed of cat, but diseases the breed can be prone to include: